 Villages and towns are numerous along the coast.
 In Espiye, we shop at a local market, where all sorts of items are sold, including beautiful copper kitchenware.
 Obviously, Europeans are not a common sight here, and shortly after our arrival quite a few people follow us around.
 A barber approaches me, grabs my arm and leads me to his shop.
 I am convinced that he wants to cut my rather long hair, but he just wants to serve tea.

 Accompanied by a local man, who speaks German, we stroll in the neighbourhood.
 Many of the houses are very attractive, built entirely of wood.
 Several women are working in a field, turning over the soil and cutting the weeds into tiny bits.
 They are astonished to see us, but invite us to join them, offering us refreshing buttermilk.
 Ten steppe buzzards (Buteo buteo ssp. vulpinus) and one honey buzzard (Pernis apivorus) are soaring over a nearby hill.

 At dusk, we stop for the night at a brook, in which little bitterns (Ixobrychus minutus) walk about.
 A tawny owl (Strix aluco) hoots, and an evening chorus of howling golden jackals (Canis aureus) is heard from far away.

-In the evening, we are paid a visit by two peasant girls, dressed in the local, red women’s dress.
-They are spectacular, but when I try to take pictures they run away, giggling.
+In the evening, we are paid a visit by two peasant girls, dressed in the local red women’s dress.
+They are spectacular, but when I try to take pictures, they run away, giggling.
 The kids assist us in making a fire, and we chat with them, until their parents call them to their home.
-We share a bottle of Martini, while nightingales (Luscinia megarhynchos) sing in the shrubs, and tree frogs (Hyla arborea) call a penetrating ”rekke-rekke-rekke”, from nearby waterholes.
+We share a bottle of Martini, while nightingales (Luscinia megarhynchos) are singing in the thicket, and tree frogs (Hyla arborea) are calling, a penetrating ”rekke-rekke-rekke”, from nearby waterholes.
 A lovely end to a fine day!